fslove/lua-csnappy/README.md

 The `csnappy` library is available at [http://github.com/zeevt/csnappy](http://github.com/zeevt/csnappy).

-The specification and the original C++ implementation are available at [http://code.google.com/p/snappy/](http://code.google.com/p/snappy/).
+The specification and the original C++ implementation of Snappy are available at [http://code.google.com/p/snappy/](http://code.google.com/p/snappy/).

 Links
 -----